-Also commonly known as, "OBX", the Outer Banks of North Carolina are a nearly 200-mile long string of narrow barrier islands.
-These North Carolina beaches attract millions of tourists each year.
-The islands cover approximately half the northern North Carolina coastline, and are comprised of intricate eco-systems ranging from salt marshes and estuaries to desert-like areas of shifting sands.
+Nearly 200-miles of narrow barrier islands makes up the Outer Banks.
+Also known as the OBX, these North Carolina beaches attract millions of visitors each year.
+The islands cover approximately half the northern North Carolina coastline.
+The OBX is home to intricate eco-systems ranging from salt marshes and estuaries to desert-like areas of shifting sands.